 Judgement Before the Applause

-On May 24, 1976, a blind wine tasting was held in a private room at the InterContinental Paris Le Grand.
+On May 24, 1976, a blind wine tasting was held in a private room at the InterContinental Hotel in Paris.
 It was not advertised as a competition.
-There were no journalists seated at the table, no audience, and no suggestion that the tasting would have consequences beyond the room in which it took place.
-The event was organized by Steven Spurrier, a London-born wine merchant and educator who had relocated to Paris and opened a small wine shop and school, Les Caves de la Madeleine, with his American colleague Patricia Gallagher.
+There were no invited journalists at the table — though George Taber, a reporter for Time magazine, was present that afternoon.
+The event was organized by Steven Spurrier, born in Cambridge and raised in Derbyshire, a wine merchant and educator who had relocated to Paris and opened a small wine shop, Les Caves de la Madeleine, and a separate school, L'Académie du Vin, where his American colleague Patricia Gallagher served as director.
 Spurrier's intention was straightforward: to demonstrate to French wine professionals that California wines had reached a level of seriousness deserving comparison with France's great regions.
 The tasting was blind.
 The judges were French.
 The scoring was formal.
 History would later call it the Judgment of Paris, but that name did not exist that afternoon.
 What existed instead was assumption — and the quiet confidence that France's place atop the wine hierarchy was secure.

 The legitimacy of the tasting rested entirely on who judged it.
-These were not New World enthusiasts or sympathetic outsiders.
+The panel of nine was not composed of New World enthusiasts or sympathetic outsiders.
 Every judge was French, and each occupied a position of authority within the wine and culinary establishment that made their participation both a validation and a risk.
-Odette Kahn edited La Revue du Vin de France, the most influential French wine publication of the era.
-Pierre Brejoux served as Inspector General of the Institut National des Appellations d'Origine, the regulatory body that governed France's classification system.
-Aubert de Villaine co-managed Domaine de la Romanée-Conti, the most prestigious wine estate in Burgundy.
-Jean-Claude Vrinat presided over Taillevent, one of Paris's most celebrated restaurants, where the wine list was considered among the finest in the world.
-Raymond Oliver, chef-owner of Le Grand Véfour, was among the most decorated figures in French gastronomy.
+Among them: Odette Kahn, editor of La Revue du Vin de France, the most influential French wine publication of the era.
+Pierre Brejoux, Inspector General of the Institut National des Appellations d'Origine, the regulatory body that governed France's classification system.
+Aubert de Villaine, co-manager of Domaine de la Romanée-Conti, the most prestigious wine estate in Burgundy.
+Jean-Claude Vrinat, who presided over Taillevent, one of Paris's most celebrated restaurants.
+Raymond Oliver, chef-owner of Le Grand Véfour, among the most decorated figures in French gastronomy.
 These were individuals whose professional lives had been built on classification, hierarchy, and deep familiarity with France's most revered wines — people accustomed to recognizing pedigree and to trusting it.
 Their presence gave the tasting its authority.
 Their scores would give it its consequence.

-The red flight was equally demanding.
-Five California Cabernets — from Stag's Leap Wine Cellars, Ridge Vineyards, Clos Du Val, Mayacamas Vineyards, and Freemark Abbey — were placed alongside Bordeaux from estates whose status had long been considered beyond challenge: Château Mouton-Rothschild 1970, Château Haut-Brion 1970, Château Léoville-Las Cases 1971, and Château Montrose 1970.
+The Cabernet flight was equally demanding.
+Six California wines — Stag's Leap Wine Cellars 1973, Ridge Vineyards Monte Bello 1971, Mayacamas Vineyards 1971, Clos Du Val 1972, Heitz Cellars Martha's Vineyard 1970, and Freemark Abbey 1969 — were placed alongside four Bordeaux whose status had long been considered beyond challenge: Château Mouton-Rothschild 1970, Château Haut-Brion 1970, Château Montrose 1970, and Château Léoville-Las-Cases 1971.
 These were not symbolic entries.
 They were first-growth and elite Left Bank wines representing decades of accumulated authority and reputation.
 The highest-scoring red wine was Stag's Leap Wine Cellars' 1973 Cabernet Sauvignon.
 The margin was sufficient to leave no doubt.

 Warren Winiarski founded Stag's Leap Wine Cellars in 1970 after studying philosophy at Stanford and discovering wine as an intellectual and agricultural pursuit.
 He believed that Cabernet Sauvignon should express place before power.
 The 1973 SLV Cabernet came from a vineyard on Napa Valley's eastern bench, in what would later be recognized as the Stags Leap District AVA.
 The site produced wines of natural balance and fine tannin — not through stylistic intervention but through the specific geology and diurnal temperature pattern of the eastern benchlands.
 Winiarski avoided excessive extraction and high alcohol, allowing the vineyard's character to define the wine.
 The phrase later used to describe it — an iron fist in a velvet glove — was not rhetoric.
 It was observation.